-- Eye Cleanser: Use a mild, non-irritating eye cleanser to keep your eyelids and lashes clean.
+- Eyewash: Use a gentle, non-irritating eyewash to keep your eyelids and eyelashes clean.
 Look for products that are specifically formulated for sensitive eyes and free from harsh chemicals.

 - Hypoallergenic Mascara: If you want to wear mascara during the healing process, choose a hypoallergenic and ophthalmologist-tested mascara.
 These formulas are generally gentler and less likely to cause irritation.

-- Eyeliner: Opt for eyeliners that are labeled as hypoallergenic and suitable for sensitive eyes.
+- Eyeliner: Choose eyeliner that is labeled as hypoallergenic and suitable for sensitive eyes.
 Avoid waterproof or long-lasting formulas, as they can be more difficult to remove and may cause further irritation during cleansing.

 - Eye Cream: Choose a fragrance-free and hypoallergenic eye cream specifically formulated for sensitive skin.
 Look for ingredients like chamomile, aloe vera, and cucumber, which can help soothe and calm the delicate skin around the eyes.